CJBuchel/TMS/README.md

 3. Running the image in a container
     - For an AIO (all in one) container run `docker run -d -it --network host -p 8080:8080 -p 2121:2121 -p 2122:2122 -p 5353:5353 --name tms cjbuchel/tms`
     - Breaking down the command
-      - The following command runs the container in the background using the `-d` flag
+      - The prior command runs the container in the background using the `-d` flag
       - The command also exposes the following ports `8080`, `2121`, `2122` & `5353`
         - `8080` is the Web Server port and is the port used when navigating to the web client.
 I.e `http://10.0.100.15:8080`.
 The port is not specialized and can be switched to another if desired.
 I.e `-p 8080:3000`
         - Ports `2121` & `2122` are for the server connections and shouldn't be changed, `2121` is for http and mainline data requests, and `2122` is for quick information bursts and pub sub updates (like the timer)